Hi, I’m Lexi.

 I’m a psychotherapist serving California-based clients virtually and in person.
 I specialize in helping people uncover their unconscious patterns so they can live they life they’re meant to live.

 I completed my traineeship at Airport Marina Counseling Service serving adults and teens in a community setting.
-I’m currently seeing clients in private practice with Life After Birth, an organization dedicated to supporting people with the transition into parenthood.
-I also support individual clients in addiction recovery at Stairway Resource Center in Woodland Hills.
+I’m currently seeing clients in private practice with Life After Birth, an organization dedicated to supporting people with the transition into parenthood, and at Silver Lake Psychology seeing clients virtually.
+I also have experience supporting individual clients in addiction recovery at Stairway Resource Center in Woodland Hills.
 I’m trained in Emotionally Focused Therapy (EFT), Gottman Method, LGBTQIA+ affirmative therapy, perinatal mental health and mood disorders, psychodynamic theories, and trauma-informed modalities.

 Before becoming a therapist, I spent over 10 years working with advertising agencies as a project manager, digital marketer, and brand strategist.
 I wanted to find a way to help people instead of just businesses for profit.
 In addition to helping clients with self-exploration, I also love to use my knowledge and talents from my previous career to help other therapists brand themselves so they can help the clients they’re truly meant to serve.
 Currently, I still flex my marketing skills as the elected Communications Chair for the Los Angeles chapter of CAMFT (California Association of Marriage & Family Therapists).